Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 The Importance of Conditioning and Proper Nutrition

-Hunting dogs are very powerful dogs and often asked to perform at high levels of intensity, especially when hunting season approaches.
+Hunting dogs are very powerful dogs and are often asked to perform at high levels of intensity, especially when hunting season approaches.
 Problems arise when they are required to perform without much preparatory conditioning.
 This often results in overexertion and exercise intolerance, an occurrence common in out-of-shape weekend hunting dogs.